lhchandler4/Building-Full-Stack-Web-Apps/README.md

     - shows all of the songs
 - @Getmapping("songs/new")
     - can add a song to the songs page
+- @Getmapping("details")
+    - view the songs that are in an album

 ## Directions
 - IntelliJ